Science

 - Physics III Advanced - Electricity & Circuits (Fall semester)

-- Physics III Advanced: Magnetism & Waves (spring semester)
+- Physics III Advanced: Magnetism & Waves (Spring semester)

 - Physics - Mechanics (Fall semester)